In: Insights

 According to the World Economic Forum, venture capitalists invested $13.6 billion in the EU’s tech sector in 2016, compared to $2.8 billion in 2011.
 The EU now boasts 4.7 million professional developers to the United States’ 4.1 million, as greater investment from government and private sector channels has boosted talent in high tech fields and is now attracting more and more private equity.

 In fact, the EU venture capital industry is reaching “a turning point” according to Invest Europe experts.
 Even though the EU has a similar size economy compared to the United States, it has only around one fifth of the movement in VC as its counterpart.
 IE’s data shows that over the past 5 years, North American investors have contributed 10 percent of the capital invested in EU VC funds, which is double the average for the previous five years.
-That statistic is significant combined with the fact that VC spending in the States is on track to be the highest in 2017 than since the turn of the century – with more than $61.4 billion in deals turned through quarter three alone.

 EU growth is still slow compared to Asia, however.
 Both China and India’s share of VC capital as a portion of the global whole doubled from 2006 to 2014, according to Ernst and Young.
 And the global “rest” have started taking a share.
 VC4A.com, an African venture capital sharing platform, boasts 8,500 startups and millions of dollars invested, to fund new tech and advance startups across the continent.